Vegan Mung Bean Lentil Curry

 Ingredients: Garlic, Coriander, Tumeric, Fenugreek, Mustard, Cumin, & Spices.

-I felt fulfilled having not wasted perfectly good food, saved a few bucks, and ate a satiating meal that was easy and therapeutic to cook and gave me energy for the day.
-It tastes better as the days go on; just heat the leftovers in a skillet with a pinch of salt and a few tablespoons of water to get the creamy consistency back.
+The curry tastes better as the days go on; just heat the leftovers in a skillet with a pinch of salt and a few tablespoons of water to get the creamy consistency back.

 Mung Bean Lentil Curry